Career Choices for the Philosophical Innovator INTP

 Knowing yourself, your strengths, and your weaknesses is one of the strongest tools you will use to make a solid career choice.
 If you are an INTP personality type, you’ll save yourself time and energy looking for the right choice.
 And, you’ll avoid ending up in a job that makes you unhappy.

 INTPs pride themselves on their unique perspectives and innovative thinking.
 In their minds, they can’t help but wonder about the mysteries of life.
 This may explain why some of the most influential philosophers and scientists throughout history have been INTPs.
-INTtPs have a unique personality type that is somewhat rare, but they aren’t afraid to stand out from the crowd with their creativity and inventiveness.
+INTPs have a unique personality type that is somewhat rare, but they aren’t afraid to stand out from the crowd with their creativity and inventiveness.

 INTPs often lose themselves in thought, which isn’t necessarily bad.
 People with this personality type rarely stop thinking.
 The moment they awake, their minds are filled with ideas, questions, and insights.
 They’re energized by the chance to exchange ideas or share ideas with another curious mind.